Talckatoo/talckatoo_client/README.md

 - [Contributing](#contributing)
 - [License](#license)
 - [Thanks](#thanks)

 ## Features

 Talckatoo offers the following features:

 - Real-time messaging between users.
 - User authentication and authorization.
-- Support for multiple chat rooms or channels.
 - Display of active users in each chat room.
 - Typing indicators for live chat feedback.
-- Message history for each chat room.
-- Backend server to manage responses.

 ## Prerequisites